 Second Term: January 3, 1928 - October 27, 1931

 Donald Brenham McKay was born in Tampa, Florida, the grandson of James McKay, Sr. and the nephew of James McKay, Jr. both of whom served as mayor of Tampa.
 D.B.
-McKay attended school in Tampa until the age of fourteen when he became an apprentice printer for the old Tampa Tribune published by James T. Magbee.
-Dedicated and hard working, McKay became City Editor in 1893, when the newspaper was renamed the Tampa Times.
-Seven years later, McKay owned the newspaper and served as its publisher for the next four decades.
+McKay attended school in Tampa until the age of fourteen when he became an apprentice printer for the Tampa Tribune newspaper.
+In 1893 began working for the Tampa Times newspaper.
+He eventually purchased it and served as the paper's editor and publisher from 1898 until 1933.
+He then wrote a popular column called Pioneer Florida, which was published in the Tampa Tribune, from approximately 1946 until 1960.
 On October 7, 1900, Mr. McKay married Aurora Gutierrez and the couple had seven children.